Did You Ever Wonder How Long Do Copper Water Lines Last?

 Installing a New Copper Water Line

-Whether you are replacing an old water main or even building a new property, copper is a confident choice for new water main installation.
+Whether you are replacing an old water main or even installing a new water service for a building or an existing property, copper is a confident choice for new water main installation due to its durability and longevity.
 Copper fixtures can last 50-70 years in the right conditions.
 It is not toxic like lead and is resistant to corrosion, unlike iron and steel.
 As long as you’re careful about nearby electric wire conduits and planted trees, your copper water main could last 70+ years in great condition.
-Of course, a big part of the answer to how long do copper water lines last, depends on how it is installed.
-That is where Team Balkan comes in.
-After just under 70 years of business and well over 70,000 satisfied customers, Balkan is the team you trust.

 Get A Free Quote